corbindavenport/nexus-tools/README.md

 * The SDK Platform Tools package is downloaded from Google's servers, so you're always getting the latest version.
 * All files are stored in `~/.nexustools`, so sudo access is not required.
 * A [USB Vendor ID list](https://apkudo.com/one-true-adb_usb-ini-to-rule-them-all/) and [UDEV rules file](https://github.com/M0Rf30/android-udev-rules/blob/master/51-android.rules) are installed to fix common USB connection issues (UDEV file only applies to Linux and is optional).
 * Works on Linux, Bash for Windows 10 ([without USB support](https://github.com/Microsoft/WSL/issues/2195)), and Mac.
-[Chrome OS may also work](https://github.com/corbindavenport/nexus-tools/wiki/Chrome-OS-Help), but it is currently unsupported.

 ### How to install